Execution Guided Line-by-Line Code Generation: Method

-where each candidate \( c^j \) explicitly represents a plausible continuation of the next \( d \) lines of code.
+\bl{Each candidate \( c^j \) is generated autoregressively with a stopping condition triggered after \( d \) newline characters, representing a plausible continuation of the next \( d \) lines of code}.
 These candidates form the basis for generating detailed execution signals used to guide subsequent inference steps.